Facebook

 importance of early detection of cancer

-• The white represents a detected tumor mass that would be seen by current PET or MRI with Contrast.
+• The white represents a detected tumor mass that the current PET or MRI would see with Contrast.

 • The green dots would be determined as cancerous upon pathology review under a microscope after surgical removal (surgical margins were the orange line).